stefangabos/Zebra_Accordion/README.md

         <td valign="top"><em>integer</em></td>
         <td valign="top">600</td>
         <td valign="top">
-            If an tab's content is not entirely visible once it is expanded, the browser window will be scrolled so that the entire content is visible (if is possible).<br>
+            If an tab's content is not entirely visible once it is expanded, the browser window will be scrolled so that the entire content is visible (if it is possible).<br>
             This value represents the speed (in milliseconds) used for scrolling browser window to the right position.
         </td>
     </tr>